-Producer Selin Murat has worked extensively in both Turkey and Canada, producing author-driven documentaries that have shown internationally on television and at festivals the world over.
-With Parabola Films, Selin has produced St-Henri, the 26th of August and The Lamb, as well as managing the slate of films in development and searching for emerging filmmakers with a unique voice.
-Current projects include award-winning Argentinean-Canadian filmmaker Laura Bari’s feature documentary about her brother, Ariel, who is rebuilding his mind and body after losing his legs in a terrible accident.
-Selin’s last Directed project, Ginseng Empire, premiered at Big Sky Documentary Festival.
+Filmmaker Selin Murat has worked extensively in both Turkey and Canada producing author-driven documentaries destined for festivals and broadcast.
+With Parabola Films, Selin produced St-Henri, the 26th of August, The Lamb and associate produced Jeppe On a Friday.
+Selin manages the slate of films in development at Parabola and continually searches for emerging filmmakers with a unique voice.
+Current projects include award-winning Argentinean-Canadian filmmaker Laura Bari’s feature documentary about a man, Ariel, who is rebuilding his mind and body after losing his legs in a terrible accident.
+Selin’s last directed project, Ginseng Empire, premiered at Big Sky Documentary Festival.

-Shannon Walsh is a filmmaker, educator and writer.
+Shannon Walsh is a filmmaker, and an Assistant Professor at the School of Creative Media, City University Hong Kong.
 Her first feature documentary, H2Oil, was recognized by the Montreal Mirror as one of the top ten independent documentaries of 2009 for its urgent and poignant telling of the human and environmental devastation caused by Canada’s tar sands.
-Her second feature documentary, St-Henri, the 26th of August, brought sixteen filmmakers to uncover the complexity and contradictions of everyday life in a Montreal neighbourhood.
+In 2011, her film St-Henri, the 26th of August, brought sixteen filmmakers to uncover the complexity and contradictions of everyday life in a Montreal neighbourhood.
+Jeppe on a Friday, her second neighbourhood documentary co-directed with Arya Lalloo traces the lives of 5 diverse people in Johannesburg’s inner-city.
 Underlying all of her work is a focus on social justice and collaboration.
-She completed a post-doctoral fellowship as part of the South African Research Chair in Social Change at the University of Johannesburg in 2013.
+Walsh received a PhD from McGill University in 2010, and a post-doc in the South African Research Chair in Social Change at the University of Johannesburg in 2013.

-Born in Medellin, Colombia, Pablo Alvarez-Mesa studied Design Engineering and Photography before moving to Canada to pursue his post secondary education in Film Production at Simon Fraser University in Vancouver, BC.
-Since finishing his BFA, he has produced and directed various short films that have played at international film festivals throughout the world.
-His most recent documentary, Jelena’s Song, produced by the National Film Board was awarded with the Pierre and Yolanda Perrault award at the RVCQ in Montreal.
+Born in Medellin, Colombia, Pablo Alvarez-Mesa‘s short films have played extensively at international film festivals including Sheffield, Hot Docs, Silverdocs, and RIDM.
+His last documentary, Jelena’s Song, won the Pierre and Yolanda Perrault award at the Rendez-vous du cinéma québécois in Montreal.
 His interest in documentary lies in the relationship between fact and fiction; between what is recalled and what is inevitably constructed.
 His short films all touch in one way or another issues of displacement, history and collective memory.
 Pablo now resides in Montreal, Quebec where he is currently a Film Production MFA candidate at Concordia University.